atareao/byeads-manager/README.md

 ### How it works?

 This extension enable, disable and update byeads from GNOME Shell.

+It downloads from https://someonewhocares.org/hosts/zero/hosts a configuration for /etc/hosts, and adds it to your /etc/hosts original.
 <!-- end description -->

 <!-- start prerequisites -->